Mobilpadde/HueBeat/README.md

 Light-up a hue in conjunction with your heartbeat.

 Want to see how it was made?
 Well you can!
-Right [here](https://www.livecoding.tv/mobilpadde/playlists/lKbp2-huebeat-a-hue-arduino-project/).
+Right [here](https://www.livecoding.tv/mobilpadde/playlists/lKbp2-huebeat-a-hue-arduino-project/), or you can just watch a short [demo](https://gfycat.com/FaintNeglectedAbyssiniangroundhornbill).